stamatiskarvounis/Download_tweets_with_python_Twitter_API/README.md

 ### 4. Write tweets in the csv file
 ```
 csvWriter = csv.writer(csvFile)
-for tweet in tweepy.Cursor(api.search,q="#xxxx",count=100,   # instead of xxxx you can use any hashtag of your choise
+for tweet in tweepy.Cursor(api.search,q="#yourhashtag",count=100,
                            lang="en",
-                           since="xxxx-xx-xx").items():     #xxxx-xx-xx use date(you can go back 2 weeks before present date)
+                           since="year-mm-dd").items():
     print (tweet.created_at, tweet.text, 'utf-8')
     csvWriter.writerow([tweet.created_at, tweet.text.encode('utf-8')])
 ```
+You will be able to search for tweets 2 weeks back
+If you have feedback on the code, I'd love to hear it
+Ejoy!